 Tackling and Consolidating Debt and Credit

 Think of your debt as an overall part of your financial picture.
-Is your debt helping you increase your overall financial well-being?
-For example, instead of renting did you buy a home?
+Is your debt helping you increase your financial situation?
+For example, instead of renting, did you buy a home?
 Your home mortgage loan is a great way to build equity and live in a house of your own.
 However, if you are building up a lot of personal debt, including credit card debt, then most likely you are either in financial hardship or mismanaging your finances.
 Instead of building equity, you are paying lots of interest to service your debt.

 Three preliminary steps to consolidate your debt:

 Before you start to consolidate your debt, take these three steps to ensure that you understand your financial well-beieng:

 - Check Your Debts: Make a list of all your debts, interest rates, monthly payments, and payoff dates.
 You can find a large part of that information on your credit report.
 For a free copy, visit annualcreditreport.com.

 - List Your Assets: Make a thorough list of your assets.
 Include your savings accounts, investments, retirement funds, and any property you own.
 Do you have adequate savings?

 - Fine-tune your budget: Keep a budget and check to see if you can cut costs and increase your income.

 Consolidate Your Debt to Meet Your Goals: Your next step is to define the goals you want to achieve when you consolidate your debt.
 You need a clear understanding of what you wish to achieve and why.
 If you can't explain clearly how a consolidation will benefit you, you won't be able to make the right debt consolidation choice.

 Take time to research and learn about your options to consolidate debt.
 Weigh the pros and cons of each solution, so you select he best option for your situation.
 Think about which of the following goals is most important to you: